Pea Protein vs. Soy Protein: How Do They Compare?

 Hypertrophy (muscle size)

-An exercise study comparing the effect of pea vs. whey protein found that both supplements increased the size of the biceps with no significant differences between the groups (7).
-Another similarly found no difference between pea and whey protein supplementation on the thickness of two quadriceps muscles after a CrossFit training program (6).
+An exercise study comparing the effect of pea vs. whey protein found that both supplements increased the size of the biceps with no significant differences between the groups7.
+Another study similarly found no difference between pea and whey protein supplementation on the thickness of two quadriceps muscles after a CrossFit training program6.

 Overall, both pea protein and soy protein appear to be comparable to whey protein in increasing muscle hypertrophy despite both plant proteins having lower PDCAAS/DIAAS scores than whey.
 It seems the conventional protein quality score for a protein does not always correlate with its effects on muscle.